- Education

 Q - My budget does not include equipment, but I need to purchase some equipment.
 What do I do?

-A - You need to contact the SMHS Grant & Contract Officer about your situation, as the purchase of equipment in leau of other direct costs will affect the indirect expenses of your project.
-Then you will need to get the funding agency's approval to purchase any equipment not listed in your proposal.
+A - You need to contact the SMHS Grants Manager, as the purchase of equipment in lieu of other direct costs will affect the indirect expenses of your project.
+Also in most cases you will need to get the funding agency's approval to purchase any equipment not listed in your proposal.